idilezgikaraaslan/idilezgikaraaslan/README.md

 I’m currently seeking Data Science roles in Europe.
 I'm also open to PhD opportunities in astrophysics and cosmology.

 📫 **How to reach me:**
-Feel free to connect via [LinkedIn](https://www.linkedin.com/in/idil-ezgi-karaaslan-93570b356).
+Feel free to connect via [LinkedIn](https://www.linkedin.com/in/idil-ezgi-karaaslan-93570b356) or via email [idilezgikaraaslan@gmail.com](idilezgikaraaslan@gmail.com).